-The U.S. Department of Justice (DOJ) Disability Rights Section provides information about the federal guidelines established in the ADA through a toll-free information line: 1-800-514-0301 (TTY: 1-800-514-0383).
-This service permits businesses, state and local governments, and individuals to call and ask questions about general or specific ADA requirements and regulations, including questions about the ADA Standards for Accessible Design, as well as filing an ADA compliance complaint.
+The Department of Justice Disability Rights Section provides information about the federal guidelines established in the ADA through a toll-free information line: 1-800-514-0301 (TTY: 1-800-514-0383).
+This service permits businesses, state and local governments, and individuals to ask questions about general or specific ADA requirements and regulations, including questions about the ADA Standards for Accessible Design and filing an ADA complaint.

 Visit the following resources for more information: